-Both of these CMS platforms are widely known and used in the web development industry.
+Both of these CMS platforms are famous and highly preferable in the web development industry.
 Hence, if you have any issues or questions, you will be able to easily access the online community of developers and users who can help you out.

 Drupal and WordPress are both open source solutions, which means programmers can use them or develop further free of cost.
 Hence, they are affordable and customizable to use and help users to fulfill their specific needs.

-Even though Drupal and WordPress are both considered as user-friendly CMS platforms, but some may argue over which platform is more user-friendly.
+Even though Drupal and WordPress are both user-friendly CMS platforms; some may argue over which platform is more user-friendly.
 However, in comparison with other CMS platforms, particularly propriety solutions, both Drupal and WordPress are easy to use.

 There are many differences between WordPress and Drupal CMS platforms.
 The following are some of the significant differences between the two platforms.

-That said, when you are building your website on WordPress, your total cost depends on the level customization you add to it, but usually, the startup cost with WordPress is lower than with Drupal.
-On a later stage if you plan to add more complex features then you might need to invest in a developer.
-However, if you are looking for an essential website without any complicated functionality then WordPress is a very affordable web solution for your project.
+That said, when you are building your website on WordPress, your total cost depends on the level of customization you add to it, but usually, the startup cost with WordPress is lower than with Drupal.
+At a later stage if you plan to add more complex features then you might need to invest in a developer.
+However, if you are looking for an essential website without any complex functionality then WordPress is a very affordable web solution for your project.

 Developing with Drupal requires more technical expertise, hence it is likely to cost you more.
 Typically, it also entails a higher initial investment than WordPress, and you most probably have to pay for a Drupal developer.
 As mentioned above, you will also have to pay for other essential services like domain registration, web hosting, and security.

-Even though every CMS platform offers scalability and customizability, but how this is achieved with each platform is quite different.
+Even though every CMS platform offers scalability and customizability, but how you achieve this is with each platform is quite different.

 With WordPress, users get over 5,000 free themes and over 53,000 free plugins, while Drupal offers over 2,500 free themes and over 39,000 modules, equivalent to WordPress’s plugins.
 WordPress provides a wide range of customizability with so many themes and even more plugins for additional functionality.
-The customization can be done by users with different technical backgrounds.
+Users with different technical backgrounds can also customize it.

 Drupal offers much of the customization and functionality options built into the main themes, eliminating the need to use third-party plugins.
 Many consider Drupal to be a more efficient and flexible solution when it comes to organizing vast amounts of data and content.
 However, with Drupal, you often need help from a professional web developer to customize the themes.

 Both WordPress and Drupal are equally secure in technical terms.
-However, with how websites are built, customized and scaled on each platform, many may consider Drupal to be more reliable.
+However, with how developers are building, customizing, and scaling websites on each platform; many may consider Drupal to be more reliable.

-The primary security issue with WordPress arises from the vulnerability that third party plugins create.
+The primary security issue with WordPress arises from the vulnerability that third-party plugins create.
 Every time a user uploads a plugin on WordPress, the sites become vulnerable to hacking.
-If you don’t take proper security measure then regardless of the platform, any website can be exposed.
-However, as by default, Drupal is less depended on third party extensions less prone to security issues that come from unverified third parties.
+If you don’t take proper security measures then regardless of the platform, any website can be exposed.
+However, by default, Drupal is less dependent on third-party extensions less prone to security issues that come from unverified parties.

-Still cannot decide between WordPress vs. Drupal?
-Usually, if you are looking for a lower initial investment and fastest set up then WordPress might be a better option.
-On the other hand, if you are looking for a robust and complex web solution then Drupal might the choice for you.
-That said, there are always other factors and priorities that are worth taking into notice, based on your organization’s objectives and current business model.
+Still cannot decide between WordPress vs Drupal?
+If you have a lower initial investment and need a fast set up then WordPress is a great option.
+On the other hand, if you are looking for a robust and complex web solution; then Drupal might the choice for you.
+That said, there are always other factors and priorities that are worth taking into notice; based on your organization’s objectives and current business model.
 Hence, it is always a better option to consult professionals and ask for their expert opinion.